Condor Cliff Dam

-The Condor Cliff Dam, formerly known as Néstor Kirchner Dam, is a concrete-face rock-fill dam being built on the Santa Cruz River about 180 km west of Puerto Santa Cruz in Santa Cruz Province, Argentina.
+The Néstor Kirchner Dam, formerly known as Condor Cliff Dam, is a concrete-face rock-fill dam being built on the Santa Cruz River about 180 km west of Puerto Santa Cruz in Santa Cruz Province, Argentina.
 It was renamed after the former president Néstor Kirchner, born in Santa Cruz.
 A consortium led by China's Gezhouba Group was awarded the contract to build the Néstor Kirchner Dam and Jorge Cepernic Dam downstream in August 2013.
 The consortium will also fund the construction.
 Both dams are expected to cost nearly US$4.8 billion.
-It will be built by the firm Electroingeniería, led by Osvaldo Acosta and Gerardo Ferreyra.
+The dam is being built by Eling Ingeniería, the successor of Electroingeniería of Osvaldo Acosta and Gerardo Ferreyra.
 The primary purpose of the dam is hydroelectric power generation and its power station will have an installed capacity of 1140 MW.

 In July 2015 machines arrived in Santa Cruz for the construction of the dams.

+In December 2016 Supreme Court of Argentina decided to suspend work on the dam.

+In December 2023 construction was stopped awaiting funding from China.